-Web Development Strategy: The Best Websites Are Made Before They Are Built
+The Best Websites Are Envisioned Before They Are Developed

-2. Journey Map.
-A sequence of behaviors target segments takes to solve a problem or do a job.
-This provides the big picture and context from one end of the experience to the other, including what motivated them to take action, their online and offline efforts to solve their problem.
+Journey Mapping.
+A journey map charts a sequence of behaviors a target segment takes to solve a problem or to do a job.
+This provides the context needed to understand the decisions made from one end of the experience to the other, including their online and offline efforts to solve their problem.

-As the saying goes, pay me now or pay me later.
-The difference is, payment made upfront yields positive returns on investment.
-Payment made later comes at a higher price with a lower return when you have to correct what was missed, broken, or never worked, to begin with.
+As the saying goes, “pay me now or pay me later“.
+The difference is payment made upfront yields positive returns on investment.
+Payment made later comes at a higher price with a lower return when you must correct what was missed, broken, or never worked, to begin with.
 Skipping critical steps will only cause a different workload to be created at later points in the project due to errors, rework, or in the form of doing something completely different to make up for the opportunity lost by launching a sub-optimal website.